Fortune aiming to become Manchester United manager | Goal.com

 Fortune aiming to become Manchester United manager

-Former Manchester United player Quinton Fortune has set his sights on one day become manager at Old Trafford.
+Former Manchester United player Quinton Fortune has set his sights on one day becoming manager at Old Trafford.

 A utility player in his playing days, the ex-South Africa international moved to the Red Devils in 1999 and spent the next seven years at the club, playing 76 times and scoring five goals in the Premier League.

-Undeterred, the 43-year-old wants the top job at Old Trafford one day as he identified his main ambitions.
+Undeterred, the 43-year-old wants the top job at Old Trafford one day as he identified his main ambition.

 “I thought about that question yesterday for some reason and my first thought was to become the manager of Manchester United,” he told the Manchester United podcast.